dieter-wilhelm/apdl-mode/README.md

 language of the mechanical FEA, Finite Element Analysis suite [Ansys](http://www.ansys.com), ANalysis SYStem, registered TM.

-APDL-Mode, formerly Ansys-Mode, is - in conjunction with the [GNU-Emacs](https://www.gnu.org/software/emacs/) editor - an advanced APDL environment with features like, pin-pointing the APDL reference documentation, keyword completion, code templates, dedicated highlighting, solver communication (GNU-Linux only), license reporting, etc.  Over the years it has accumulated lots of features for writing and debugging complete FEA models in APDL code.
-Please convince yourself with the APDL-Mode in-depth documentation.
+APDL-Mode, is - in conjunction with the [GNU-Emacs](https://www.gnu.org/software/emacs/) editor - an advanced APDL environment with features like, pin-pointing the APDL reference documentation, keyword completion, code templates and code outlining / folding, dedicated highlighting, solver communication (GNU-Linux only), license reporting, etc.  Please convince yourself with the APDL-Mode in-depth documentation.

 With the advent of the modern Ansys GUIs - like \`WorkBench' or
-\`Discovery' - the usage of APDL as a wholesale modelling language has vaned for highly variable tasks which are hard to script.
+\`Discovery' - the usage of APDL as a wholesale modelling language has vaned for highly variable tasks which are expensive to script.
 But, nevertheless, APDL is here to stay: \`WorkBench' operates exclusively the Ansys solver with it!
 It assembles and sends APDL input (.dat) files to the solver.
 For a true understanding of the GUI's inner